McKeesport Fire Department

-The McKeesport Fire Department, officially the McKeesport Bureau of Fire, provides fire protection, all-hazards emergency response, rental inspections, and fire safety education to the City of McKeesport.
+The McKeesport Fire Department, officially the McKeesport Bureau of Fire, provides fire protection, all-hazards emergency response, and fire safety education to the City of McKeesport.

 Organization

 The executive of the McKeesport Fire Department is the fire chief, who is appointed by the mayor.
-The current fire chief is Jeff Tomovcsik, appointed in 2015.
+The current fire chief is Jeffrey Tomovcsik, appointed in July 1, 2015.
 The department consists of four platoons, each comprising one deputy chief, one captain and two or three firefighters, as well as sixteen part-time firefighters and the city electrician.
 Each platoon is on duty for a 24‐hour period, followed by 72 hours off duty.
-This is supplemented by four part‐time personnel each shift working 12- or 24‐hour or periods.
+This is supplemented by four part‐time personnel each shift working 8- 12- 16- or 24‐hour periods.

 Facilities

 Station 1

 This facility is located within the McKeesport Public Safety Building on Lyle Boulevard in downtown McKeesport and serves as the administrative headquarters.